jacone626/tech-blog/README.md

 N/A

 ## Usage
 A user must navigate to the website by clicking on the heroku link provided.
-Once there, the user will see a homepage which displays
+Once there, the user will see a homepage which displays the title and current blog posts.

 ![homepage with links at top and three blog posts](public/images/homepage.png)